public relations

 Public Relations Laugh

-A political party in Alberta launched its provincial election campaign by unveiling its new bus.
-As is popular with most political campaigns, the bus was wrapped to look like a gigantic billboard.
-But no one bothered to properly proof the final layout.
+A political party in Alberta kicked off its provincial election campaign by unveiling a new bus.
+The vehicle was wrapped to look like a massive billboard—a popular move in political campaigns.
+But it was obvious that no one bothered to proof the final design.

-After a day of negative attention and being laughed at, the party says it will replace the $10,000 wrap.
+In response, the party announced it would replace the $10,000 wrap.
 That’s an expensive do-over.

 Continue reading →